 Blogging is fun and rewarding, and can be truly lucrative.
 Stories of people making six-figure annual incomes (and more) from blogging are widespread and usually genuine.

 Earning a meagre blog income is all well and good if you’re only planning to blog for fun.
 But if you have hopes of making real income from blogging you definitely need to take things seriously.
 If you do, “job replacement” income isn’t beyond the realms of possibility.

-These blogging tips for beginners were put together with that in mind.
-I’ve been blogging for about a decade now, for myself and for many clients.
+I’ve been blogging for over a decade now, for myself and for many clients.